When I get to eating these cheese chips, I can’t stop. And as crazy as it is, I don’t think it’s the cheese…

 After trying this low carb recipe, you’ll wonder why you ever wasted a carb on boring old potato chips.
 Let me know what you think in the comments below.
 Happy baking!

-Spread the cheese mixture onto a baking sheet lined with parchment paper, this should be a thin, even layer (you can use the bottom of a pot or pan to level the top).
+- Combine + shape.
+Toss cooked and crumbled bacon (4 pieces), chives (1/4 cup), and cheese (2 cups) together in a medium bowl.
+Spread cheese onto the prepared baking sheet in a thin and even layer (you can use the bottom of a pot or pan to level the top).